-🎃 Boo!
-October is Cyber Security Awareness Month.
-It does seem fitting since there is nothing scarier than a new scam aimed at stealing your money!
+Oh No!
+October is Cyber Security Awareness Month, it does seem fitting since there is nothing scarier than a new scam aimed at stealing your money!
 At PSCU we want to help you keep your account safe.
 Check out this blog post and beware of this new scam!

 Scammers are always looking for ways to prey upon people, especially those consumers needing money quickly.
 One way is to use Remote Deposit Capture (RDC) also know as Mobile Check Deposit (MCD), a service which allows you to deposit a check into your account by taking a photo of it.

 The basic ploy these scammer use is to tell you they will deposit money into your account if you agree to send part of the money back to them.
 To complete this transaction, the scammer will either give you a check and instruct you to use mobile check deposit, or they will ask for your account information and fraudulently deposit the check themselves through your online banking.